 Why do car batteries get flat?

-Car batteries lose their charge over time.
-Bad weather’s often a big contributor here.
+Bad weather’s often a big contributor here too.
 The lower the temperature, the harder the battery has to work.

 If you tend to use your car for short runs your battery doesn’t get a chance to recharge properly.
 Short journeys limit a battery’s ability to keep its charge.
 Long term, that drives down your battery’s working life.